brmson/yodaqa/data/ml/README.md

 and paste the contents of logistic.txt at the marked location near the top (replacing previous content).

-(There sued to be also a AnswerScoreSimple scorer which used just a small set of features and was super-simplistic; its performance is contrasted by the 'simple' performance rate output by answer-train.py.)
+(There is also a AnswerScoreSimple scorer which uses just a small set of features and is super-simplistic, what we used before; its performance is contrasted by the 'simple' performance rate output by answer-train.py.)